 NDA Consulting Corp.
 On December 24, 2013, the Company entered into an agreement with NDA Consulting Corp. for consultation and advice in the field of oncology research and drug development.
 As part of the agreement, NDA also agreed to cause its president, Dr. Daniel D. Von Hoff, M.D., to become a member of the Company's Scientific Advisory Committee.
 The term of the agreement was for one year and provided for a quarterly cash fee of \$4,000.
 The agreement has been automatically renewed for additional one-year terms on its anniversary date since 2014.
-Consulting and advisory fees charged to operations pursuant to this agreement were \$4,000 and \$4,000 for the three months ended June 30, 2024 and 2023, respectively, which were included in research and development costs in the consolidated statements of operations.
-Consulting and advisory fees charged to operations pursuant to this agreement were \$8,000 and \$8,000 for the six months ended June 30, 2024 and 2023, respectively.
+Consulting and advisory fees charged to operations pursuant to this agreement were \$4,000 and \$4,000 for the three months ended September 30, 2024 and 2023, respectively.
+Consulting and advisory fees charged to operations pursuant to this agreement were \$12,000 and \$12,000 for the nine months ended September 30, 2024 and 2023, respectively.
 This agreement was terminated effective July 3, 2024.